ollykel/firefox_llm_translator/README.md

 Not every query to the LLM will be successful.
 Currently unsuccessful queries are not retransmitted during a single translation request.

-Many sites will have a content policy which disables API queries to openai.
+Many sites have a content security policy which disables API queries to openai.
 There is currently no workaround to this problem.